We're available 24/7. Call us at (612) 444-5020.

 The state of Minnesota and the federal government are tough on crimes involving guns and dangerous weapons.
 If you or a loved one have been charged with a weapons offense, or if a weapon enhancement has been added to another charge, you need an experienced defense team capable of protecting your rights, your freedom, and your future.

-At Caplan & Tamburino Law Firm, P.A., our Minneapolis criminal defense attorneys have the insight and resources needed to effectively challenge the government’s case against you and pursue the best possible outcome in your case.
+At Caplan & Tamburino Law Firm, P.A., our Minneapolis weapon offense attorneys have the insight and resources needed to effectively challenge the government’s case against you and pursue the best possible outcome in your case.

 - We have more than 100 years of combined experience